PanJiaChen/vue-element-admin-site/docs/feature/component/excel.md

 ```

 :::warning Warning <Badge text="v3.9.1+"/>
-The compatibility code for Bolb has been removed in the later versions of `v3.9.1+`.
+The compatibility code for Blob has been removed in the later versions of `v3.9.1+`.
 If you need to be compatible with very low-level browsers, you can manually introduce [blob-polyfill](https://www.npmjs.com/package/blob-polyfill) .
 :::

 ### Params